melvinachristy/Prediction-of-Chemotherapy-Response-in-Breast-Cancer-Patients-Using-Deep-Learning/README.md

 **Timeline:** Dec 2024 – May 2025
 **Institution:** Karunya University

-Deep learning model to predict chemotherapy response in breast cancer patients using clinical and imaging data.
-Focused on treatment efficacy, biomarker discovery, and advancing precision medicine.

 ## Overview
 This project develops a **deep learning model** to predict **chemotherapy response in breast cancer patients** using **clinical and imaging data**.
 The goal is to support **personalized treatment strategies** and **precision medicine** by identifying responders vs. non-responders early, improving therapy effectiveness, and minimizing unnecessary side effects.